 The Supporter can use the HEIMDAL Agent to remote to any end-user that does not have the HEIMDAL Agent installed by pressing the Invite button in the HEIMDAL Agent:

 To allow the Supporter to send an invitation to a remote session, he needs to be allowed to do that in the HEIMDAL Dashboard -> Products -> Remote Desktop -> Remote Desktop by selecting the Supporter and by setting the Supporter role to Allow for Invite to remote sessions:

 Using the invite functionality will run the HEIMDAL RD Viewer and will generate a session code for the end-user:

 The next step is to press the Invite button and insert the email address of the end-user to send him the session code URL:

 After receiving the invitation link, the end-user can click on the invitation link and download the HEIMDAL RD Client application that should allow the HEIMDAL Dashboard administrator to connect to the remote session.
 HEIMDAL RD Client does not require Administrator permissions to be run and works only with the session code provided by the HEIMDAL Dashboard administrator.
-Once the session has been ended, the HEIMDAL RD Client will not work anymore.
+Once the session has ended, the HEIMDAL RD Client will not work anymore.